Choose another writer in this calendar:

 W.H.
 Auden, who translated Ekelöf's poems into English with Leif Sjöberg, translated also Pär Lagerkvist's poems from Aftonland.
 When he visited Ekelöf's house he found it "rather extravagant" for a poet.
 And the furniture were "expensive looking" antiques.
 Ekelöf himself seemed to be depressed, perhaps "due to a drinking problem."
 The conversation was diplomatic but cordial.
 They both also shared the same tendency towards mysticism.
 At the time, when Auden took a serious interest in Ekelöf's work, the poet was already fatally ill.
 His wife Ingrid read and commented the translations as they progressed. ('Translating with W.H.
 Auden: Gunnar Ekelöf's last poems' by Leif Sjöberg, in Comparative Criticism: A Yearbook.
 Volume 1, edited by E.S.
 Shaffer, 1979, pp. 186-190)

 Ekelöf died on March 16, 1968 in Sigtuna.
+He never stopped writing.
+Even on his deathbead he cried, "I must do my work!"
 His ashes were scattered in the river Sardis, near the cult of Artemis.
 The Gunnar Ekelöf Association was founded in 1989.
 Ekelöf's writings continued to appear in posthumous publications.
 The poet's work, full of references to philosophy, literature, history, and myths, has interested a number of scholars.
 Their studies have clarified Ekelöf's ideas for a wider public although in general he is still considered a "difficult" poet.
 Before his death Ekelöf planned to write his autobiography after the model of Stendhal's Vie de Henry Brular, but the plan was never realized.